MicrosoftDocs/windows-itpro-docs/education/windows/windows-10-pro-to-pro-edu-upgrade.md

 <span id="win-10-activated-subscription-active"/>

-**[Figure 11]** - Illustrates a device in a healthy state, where Windows 10 Pro, version 1607 is activated and the Windows 10 Pro Education upgrade is active.
+**Figure 13** - Illustrates a device in a healthy state, where Windows 10 Pro, version 1607 is activated and the Windows 10 Pro Education upgrade is active.

 <img src="images/win-10-activated-enterprise-subscription-active.png" alt="Windows 10 activated and subscription active" width="624" height="407" />

 <span id="win-10-not-activated"/>

-**[Figure 12]** - Illustrates a device on which Windows 10 Pro, version 1607 is not activated, but the Windows 10 Pro Education upgrade is active.
+**Figure 14** - Illustrates a device on which Windows 10 Pro, version 1607 is not activated, but the Windows 10 Pro Education upgrade is active.

 <img src="images/win-10-not-activated-enterprise-subscription-active.png" alt="Windows 10 not activated and subscription active" width="624" height="407" /><br><br>

 <span id="subscription-not-active"/>

-**[Figure 13]** - Illustrates a device on which Windows 10 Pro, version 1607 is activated, but the Windows 10 Pro Education upgrade is lapsed or removed.
+**Figure 15** - Illustrates a device on which Windows 10 Pro, version 1607 is activated, but the Windows 10 Pro Education upgrade is lapsed or removed.

 <img src="images/win-10-activated-enterprise-subscription-not-active.png" alt="Windows 10 activated and subscription not active" width="624" height="407" /><br><br>

 <span id="win-10-not-activated-subscription-not-active"/>

-**[Figure 14]** - Illustrates a device on which Windows 10 Pro, version 1607 license is not activated and the Windows 10 Pro Education upgrade is lapsed or removed.
+**Figure 16** - Illustrates a device on which Windows 10 Pro, version 1607 license is not activated and the Windows 10 Pro Education upgrade is lapsed or removed.

 <img src="images/win-10-not-activated-enterprise-subscription-not-active.png" alt="Windows 10 not activated and subscription not active" width="624" height="407" /><br><br>